 New York, NY

-Since the program started, Co.Lab has reached students across the globe, demonstrating the power of collaboration through open source.
-Here’s a sampling of recent workshops.
+Co.Lab has reached students across the globe, demonstrating the power of collaboration through open source.
+Here’s a sampling of past workshops.

 Students throughout the U.S. built a light-up greeting card using copper tape, LEDs, and a coin cell battery during the annual day of service, and received an extra LED card to share what they learned with others.